 Tenofovir is a nucleotide analog reverse transcriptase inhibitor, or nuke.
 These drugs stop HIV from multiplying by preventing the reverse transcriptase enzyme from working.
 This enzyme changes HIV’s genetic material (RNA) into the form of DNA.
 This has to occur before HIV’s genetic code is inserted into an infected cell’s genetic codes.

-There are no absolute rules about when to start ART.
-You and your health care provider should consider your CD4 cell count, your any symptoms you are having, and your attitude about taking ARVs.
+While antiretroviral therapy (ART) is recommended for all people living with HIV, independent of your symptoms or CD4 count, you and your health care provider should consider your CD4 cell count, your any symptoms you are having, and your attitude about taking ARVs.
 Fact Sheet 404 has more information about guidelines for the use of ARVs.

 Be sure to let your health care provider know if you have any kidney problems.
 People with kidney damage may need to take a reduced dose of tenofovir.